joskid/notebooks/README.md

-# notebooks
+# Notebooks
-Collection of Jupiter notebooks
+Collection of Jupiter notebooks and slides for various presentations